plamo-social/hub.plamo.social/index.md

 Like the name would indicate, the primary user group of this instance are those who are enthusiasts of "[plamo](https://en.wikipedia.org/wiki/Plamo)", or plastic modeling.

 This encapsulates any and all hobby modeling done in plastic or resins, including fantasy, sci-fi, & military modeling; construction of pre-molded kits, kit bashing, scratch building, miniature painting, and the collection of pre-assembled, fully finished models (toys, figures, sofubi, etc).
-The list is exhaustive.
+The list is far from exhaustive.

 Also included (but not limited to) are any of the adjacent topics such as gaming, anime, film, literature, history, art, 3D design & printing, etc.